Jump to topic

 Clothing, rugs, or other articles or material shall not be placed at any window of the apartment and shall not be hung, dried, cleaned, or placed anywhere outside the apartment.
 Nothing shall be placed outside the apartment or upon any window or sill or thrown or dropped from any window.

 Tenants may bring their own furniture into the Leased Premises, but may not remove University supplied furniture, appliances, or equipment without prior approval of the Housing Department.

 Waterbeds and other liquid-filled furniture are not permitted.

 Unwanted personal furniture should be placed along the east side of the ramp leading to the south entry to the Eastmoor Barn.
 The Housing Department will then transport the furniture to Derry Twp for disposal.

-University Manor East first floor tenants may open/remove patio railings to facilitate the moving of furniture in and out of the apartment.
-Please contact the Housing Office during normal business hours at 531-8210 and ask for assistance from the Housing Maintenance staff.
+University Manor East first-floor tenants may request for maintenance staff to open/remove patio railings to facilitate the moving of furniture in and out of the apartment.
+Please contact the Housing Office during normal business hours at 717-531-8210 and ask for assistance from the Housing Maintenance staff.

 If the railing is left dangling, the constant weight will pull the bracket from the brick wall.
 The cost to repair the railing will be billed to the tenant.

 University Manor East second-floor railings will not be opened or removed.